Showing the User Library on macOS

 Translating your Xcode project

-So you’ve built your great new super awesome macOS or iOS app.
-Your app has gone viral, and sales are going great!
-What’s next?
-Well, the obvious smart choice is localization.
-What is Localization?
 Localization involves translating your app, and making changes to the way dates and currencies are displayed, and possibly even changing your UI/UX to better support different cultures.
-This article will focus on how exactly you go about translating your app strings into another language. »
+This article will focus on how exactly you go about translating your app strings into another language.
+I’ll go through the process for a super simple app.

 Hiding files with the terminal on macOS Catalina

 Hiding (and un-hiding) files on macOS is relatively easy.
 While it is not a recommended method for hiding sensitive documents, it can be a great privacy technique to quickly hide files and folders from casual snooping.
 Let’s walk through the process of quickly hiding a file.
-Open up the Terminal Terminal.app - the most powerful app on your Mac Although the terminal can seem a little intimidating, the process of hiding a file (or folder) is simple enough. »

 Protecting sensitive documents on macOS